Guest Blog by Margaret Harris, Emeritus Professor of Voluntary Sector Organisation, Aston University, Birmingham

 Prudent Finances and Reserves in the Future

 Charities themselves have shown resilience and imagination in meeting the challenges.
 They are already developing new ways of raising support for their causes including virtual dinners, virtual art and cultural events and new projects which capitalise on the wave of volunteering generated by the Covid crisis.
 But they will need external support as well.
 One idea gaining traction in the policy arena is to make temporary changes to Gift Aid so that charities and donors get more ‘bang for the donated buck’ .

 We need to generate additional ideas to support our charity sector so that it can continue to partner governmental authorities in delivering social care in the aftermath of Covid-19.
 In the longer term we need to re-think our approach to charities’ reserves and acknowledge that accumulation of funds for a rainy day is prudent charity stewarding.

 We hope you enjoyed this guest piece by Professor Harris.
-If you'd like to hear more about the future of the voluntary sector and volunteer management in particular, join us at the Volunteer Management Conference on January 19th & 20th.
+If you'd like to hear more about the future of the voluntary sector, you can become a member of our community and receive updates directly, just by registering below.